30 Adjectives to Describe a Voice (with Meanings & Examples)

 Low

-The babysitter was talking in a low voice in order not to wake the children.
+The babysitter spoke in a low voice so the children wouldn’t wake up.

 Melodious